navigation

 Conflicts are part of every work environment and cannot be completely prevented.
 When a group of people with different personalities work under stress, there are sure to be a few problems sooner or later.
 Having an effective team conflict resolution strategy should be a key task for any manager.
 How can you defuse a situation when anger and regret are in the air?
 When the parties to the conflict do not behave fully rationally?
 It is not easy, but there are ways.

-Conflicts aren't always bad.
+Conflicts are not always bad.
 Sometimes they can be what helps teams compete and work more efficiently.
-But they can just as easily explode to enormous proportions and lead to serious problems in business.
-Therefore, it is best to keep your finger on the pulse and be prepared to step in.
-Employer branding it requires it.
+However, they can just as easily explode to huge proportions and lead to serious problems for the business.
+That's why it's best to keep your finger on the pulse at all times and be prepared to step in.

 How do people deal with conflict?

-For those who have the appropriate knowledge and skills, resolving conflicts in the company will be easier - they understand how to defuse the situation and reach an agreement that satisfies all parties.
-Team conflict resolution should begin with understanding the different conflict styles.
-People usually deal with them in five ways.
+For those with the right knowledge and skills, conflict resolution within the company will be easier - they understand how to defuse the situation and reach an agreement that satisfies all parties.
+Team conflict resolution It is important to start by understanding the different styles of conflict.
+This is because people usually deal with them in five ways.

 Are conflicts in the company starting to take on worrying proportions?